GabeKlavans/GabeKlavans.github.io/_posts/2021-6-9-Ultimate-Keeb-Guide.md

 # Design Phase
 So, you've done a lot of research and thought a lot about what exactly it is that you want to build.
 Now it's time to start making stuff.

+The design will basically be split up into 3 parts: the key switch plate, the PCB, and the case.

+## Layout
+But before we design the parts, we will want to nail down the layout of the keeb.

+You'll wanna start [here](http://www.keyboard-layout-editor.com/).
+This is an invaluable tool for designing the perfect layout for your keyboard.
+It also provides a nice interface for visualizing the keeb and sharing it with others.

+Another reason this tool is so useful is that it outputs your layout in a fairly standardized "raw data" format that defines your exact layout in a JSON object that can be imported into other tools (we will utilize this later).

+Lay out your layout and save the design or the raw data somewhere for later.

+## Switch Plate
+The flow I used to *maximize efficiency* is to design/generate the plate then design the case around it and the PCB in the image of it.
+So we'll start with the plate.

+First you'll want to generate a plate using the keyboard data from your layout.

+ai03 hosts a [really simple and clean generator](https://kbplate.ai03.com/) that will get you a nice .dxf with your plate.
+If you want more control over the output with more file formats (I recommend .dxf anyway, it maintains more information and plays nicely with CAD software) and a sandwich-style case generator (we'll talk about that case style later), check out [the swillkb generator](http://builder.swillkb.com/).

+## PCB

+### Read this Guide
+by ai03.
+It's really good.

 # Build Phase